nasa-butterfly/nasa-butterfly.github.io/assets/science_team_resumes/gille.md

 ph: (858) 822 4425 fax: (858) 534 9820
 email: sgille@ucsd.edu http://www-pord.ucsd.edu/~sgille

+## Role in Investigation:
+Co-Investigator:  SO2 Lead.
+Coordinate Butterfly observational analyses to assess global impacts, with a focus on high-latitude and Southern Ocean processes.
+Provide guidance and mentoring for early-career scientists in Butterfly.

+## Experience Related to the Investigation:
+Professor Gille is a full professor and department vice chair at Scripps Institution of Oceanography, University of California San Diego.
+Her research in physical oceanography focuses on the Southern Ocean, air-sea exchange, and upper ocean response to the atmosphere.
+She brings to this project three decades of experience in remote sensing of the upper ocean, as a member of the NASA Ocean Surface Topography Science Team, the Sea Surface Temperature Science Team, and the Ocean Vector Winds Science Team.
+As a member of the Surface Water and Ocean Topography (SWOT) Science Team, she has served on the Algorithm Development Team and as a Subject Matter Expert for Low-Resolution Ocean Data products.

 ## Education:
 - 1997 - 1998: Postdoc Physical Oceanography, Univ. of East Anglia, Norwich, UK
 - 1995 - 1997: Postdoc Physical Oceanography, Scripps Inst.
 Oceanography